immregistries/EHR-Sandbox/README.md

 # EHR-Sandbox

+NOTE: This Repository is in the process of being restructured to improve quality, branch organization, and the Docker deployment kit on the deployment-kit branch are in the process of being fixed and upgraded

 The EHR Sandbox is a testing tool developed by AIRA and NIST along with the IIS Sandbox tool.
 It's purpose is to simulate the behaviour of a Electronic health record (EHR).